cantikapf/IR-study-companion/_chapters/041-foreign-policy-of-developed-countries/070-japan-foreign-policy.md

 ---
 title: Japan Foreign Policy
 slug: japan-foreign-policy
-abstract: xplores the power struggles between key actors, the impact of central government reforms, and the influence of external pressures in Japan's foreign policy making.
+abstract: Explores the power struggles between key actors, the impact of central government reforms, and the influence of external pressures in Japan's foreign policy making.
 ---

 ## Introduction